ivancanosa/another_image_viewer/README.md

 - AIV_SELECTED_IMAGES: A list of filenames of all selected images.
 You should not use a key binding that is the same to one of the program, or a super set of them.
 Using <C> is always safe because none of the program commands use that key.
 ## Requirements to compile
-clang 14.00+, meson, Make, Linux system.
+clang 14.00+, meson, Make, fontconfig, Linux system

 ## Keyboard input:
 All commands with the symbol \<N\> accepts an optional number to modify the command.
 By default the number is 1.